Place of Birth

 Nonviolent Communication training evolved from Dr. Rosenberg’s quest to find a way of rapidly disseminating much needed peacemaking skills.
 The Center for Nonviolent Communication emerged out of work he was doing with civil rights activists in the early 1960’s.
 During this period he also mediated between rioting students and college administrators and worked to peacefully desegregate public schools in long-segregated regions.

-Dr. Rosenberg has been able to teach individuals to give the training in their own community, work, educational, and political environments, and in their own languages, with the same positive effects.
+Dr. Rosenberg was able to teach individuals to give the training in their own community, work, educational, and political environments, and in their own languages, with the same positive effects.